X16Community/faq/faq.md

 Three models, or "Generations" of the computer are planned under the "Commander X16" brand umbrella.
 All of the models will run the same software and will feature full support for keyboard, mouse, and game controllers.

 * **Gen-1**: This is the Developer Edition, with 4 expansion slots, giving you flexibility for hardware and software development.
 (A network card will be available to match the networking capabilities of G2 and G3 systems.)
-* **Gen-2**: Is it a computer or a game console?
+* **Gen-2**: The Console Edition: Is it a computer or a game console?
 Yes.
-Featuring cartridge support and a stylish case, it is a fully featured X16 computer - with a bonus!
-Integrated WiFi will connect to the Commander X16 BBS and offer a variety of games, applications, and development tools.
-* **Gen-3**: The "Elite" model will feature a fully integrated single-chip design.
-The goal of the Gen-3 product is portability and price, potentially targeting classrooms and students.
-With a target price of $100, this will be a computer anyone can afford, and with access to the Commander X16 BBS, students will be able to download and share their works with other students around the world.
+G2 will be smaller and less expensive, but it is still a complete Commander X16.
+* **Gen-3**: The "Elite" model will be similar in size to a Rasbperry Pi SBC.
+This will be inexpensive enough to be sold to schools and colleges for STEM programs.

+As the G2 and G3 systems become available for sale, you will be able to buy all three systems.

 Please watch [Commander X16 video playlist](https://www.youtube.com/playlist?list=PLfABUWdDse7bKGFshxR0itdHBhjUj86SX) for more details.